The 2014 Richard Grand Legal Writing Competition

 Answer: Only very limited discussion is allowed.
 The Rules of the competition permit you to disclose to others the general nature of the competition, your participation in the competition, and the topic of your entry.
 Anything beyond these general disclosures is not permitted until the competition officially terminates at 8:00 a.m. on October 27, 2014.
 You may receive no advice from others concerning the competition, other than brief, general discussions regarding your participation in the competition and the general topic of your entry.
 No one else may read, proofread, or critique your writing for this competition.

 Question: Do you recommend any particular style manual?

 Answer: For this competition, we neither require nor recommend any particular style manual.
 You will be fine if you follow the general conventions of American English.
 Most serious writers—and nearly all publications—do use a style manual.
 Style manuals answer questions about punctuation, grammar, numbers, abbreviations, spelling, capitalization, spacing, and more.
 Here in the legal writing office, we use The Redbook: A Manual on Legal Style by Bryan Garner.
 You can find copies of The Redbook on reserve in the law library.

 Question: I have a punctuation question.
 May I ask someone in the legal writing office?

 Answer: No. All writing and style decisions must be your own.
 You may, however, consult online sources or print sources to help you answer your questions.
 A dictionary, thesaurus, or style manual may be helpful.

-Question: May I use metaphor, simile, and literary references in my entry?
+Question: May I be creative?
+May I use metaphor, simile, and literary references in my entry?